The catalogue contains a collection of manuscripts. To make searching easier each individual manuscript is divided into four sub categories of:

 - The Quick search which appears at the top of every page.
-This returns a list of those objects which match your search terms within the abovementioned categories (person, fragment, volume). e.g. A Isaac search.
+This searches all the sub categories for your words and returns a list of those objects which match. e.g. Aesop search

-- The Advanced search which returns fragments associated with your more complex query.
-A person search for "Abraham b.
-Hillel" in the fragments.
+- The home and advanced search which returns the works associated with your more complex query.
+Such as only works in a certain century.
+A "8th Century calendar" search

 In search terms you can use additional formatting to improve search results.
 These include:

 - quotation marks (")